The last time I was this excited over something it was covered in gravy.

 When I realized this tiny little kitchen update was actually going to turn into a full blown renovation I emailed someone I knew at Canadian Living.
 Brett Walther was someone who I worked with when a different magazine shot my house a few years ago.
 I told him what I was doing and asked if he'd be interested in featuring it in the magazine.

 He said yes.
 I said good.
 He told me I couldn't show my kitchen until it was released in the magazine, I said bad.
 But agreed, because I could understand his point.
 Canadian Living wanted the big reveal to be in their magazine.
 Who could blame them.
 The only problem was I couldn't take any pictures, or do any posts or videos that revealed my kitchen for a year.
 A YEAR.

 That year is up.
-I still can’t show you my kitchen but I CAN let you know that the October issue of Canadian Living is available to buy now.
+I still can't show you my kitchen but I CAN soon because the Canadian Living article is out now.